Moogsoft – Machine Learning Takes Over IT Operations

 Organizations everywhere use technology in production environments.
 Think about the company you work for and their corporate website.
 Right now, someone’s job is to watch for alerts from that corporate website to make sure that it stays online and that the people using it don’t run into any problems.
-Enterprise today use anywhere from 10-25 different tools provided by vendors which help them monitor their production stack of applications, network and infrastructure which generate millions of events and alerts every day.
-We call this “operational noise” because the majority of those events and alerts are not actual issues but need to be analyzed anyway to make sure they are not actual issues.
+Enterprises today use anywhere from 10-25 different tools provided by vendors which help them monitor their production stack of applications, networks, and infrastructure which generate millions of events and alerts every day.
+We call this “operational noise” because the majority of those events and alerts are not actual issues, but need to be analyzed anyway to make sure they’re benign.
 What Moogsoft has built is called “algorithmic IT operations” or AIOps for short.
 Here’s a largely useless chart that some MBA put together which tells you next to nothing about what AIOps is but looks cool:

 Algorithmic IT operations or AIOps is when you let unsupervised machine learning algorithms figure out which alerts are real instead of having humans monitoring the alerts.
 How well does it work?
 Here are some actual results:

 - A top tier web-scale company with hundreds of millions of active users, was able to detect incidents more than 24 hours before corresponding tickets were created by IBM Netcool.

 - A $450M SaaS company had cut its DevOps time to software release from 14 days to 1 day.